Northwind Graph

 Load and index records

-LOAD CSV WITH HEADERS FROM "http://data.neo4j.com/northwind/customers.csv" AS row
+LOAD CSV WITH HEADERS FROM "https://data.neo4j.com/northwind/customers.csv" AS row

 CREATE (n:Customer)

-SET n = row;
+SET n = row

-LOAD CSV WITH HEADERS FROM "http://data.neo4j.com/northwind/orders.csv" AS row
+LOAD CSV WITH HEADERS FROM "https://data.neo4j.com/northwind/orders.csv" AS row

 CREATE (n:Order)

-SET n = row;
+SET n = row

 Create data relationships